 The prime and main difference to know about this two is that UX is about the complete feel and experience of the design, while UI is much more about its functions and appeal.

-UX designer is involved in solving a particular problem and what needs to be done for mending it?
+The UX designer engages in problem-solving, determining necessary actions for addressing and fixing a specific issue.
 They will conduct comprehensive user research in order to find out who the target users are and what are their demands in conjunction to a specific product or interface.

 Well in a nutshell, UI is all about creating an impact whether the product is wide-ranging or accessible.